BenjinYap/WinRunner/README.md

 ##Web Page
 This will open the specified url using the selected browser.
 This assumes the selected browser is in fact a browser and that it can open a web page by passing the url as a command line parameter.

+##Microsoft Edge
+This will open the specified url using Microsoft Edge.
+This browser can only be started using a custom protocol, thus requiring its own shortcut type.